Where did businesses fall short responding to COVID-19?

 An annual report submitted to Congress by The HHS' Office for Civil Rights revealed that paper records account for 62% of data breaches in companies of over 500 employees.

 This statistic shouldn’t surprise you.
-After all, paper is by its very nature impermanent, so unless you have a digital back up, you remain vulnerable to such breaches.
+After all, paper is, by its very nature, impermanent.
+Unless you have a digital back up, you remain vulnerable to such breaches.
 You’re also open to theft and damage due to natural disasters, such as floods, which can impact business continuity.

 Furthermore, printers, which remain common in many organizations, are insecure by default and also open to hacking — yet another security risk for your organization.

 Learn more about how to strengthen document security and compliance for your business with this free on-demand webinar: